-Employees required to act as First Aid Attendants with a valid Level 1 Certificate will be paid \$0.25/hr above their regular wage rate.
+Employees required to act as First Aid Attendants with a valid Level 1 Certificate (including travel endorsement) will be paid \$0.25/hr above their regular wage rate.

 All employees with a valid Level 2 Certificate will be paid \$0.50/hr above their regular wage rate at all times.